Story As the Landscape of Knowing

-- Middle Level Mosaic Workshop on Saturday featuring a mix of young adult authors, current teachers, and education experts including Kyleen Beers, Chris Crutcher, James Dashner, Teri Lesesne, Linda Rief, Alan Sitomer, Jeffrey Wilhelm and more.
+- Middle Level Mosaic Workshop on Saturday from 1:15-4:00 p.m. featuring a mix of young adult authors, current teachers, and education experts including Kyleen Beers, Chris Crutcher, James Dashner, Teri Lesesne, Linda Rief, Alan Sitomer, Jeffrey Wilhelm and many more!

 - ALAN Workshop W.11 on Monday/Tuesday featuring young adult authors and illustrators. (separate registration required)

 Join NCTE on Twitter on the third Sunday of each month at 8 p.m.
 ET for #nctechat, organized by NCTE Social Media Coordinator Beth Shaum (@BethShaum)